The best 7 apologetics books for beginners

 Want to explore the deeper questions, but don’t have time to sit down and read?
 Explore Christian apologetics audiobooks hands-free with an Audible Premium Plus annual membership.
 Listen while driving, exercising, or doing chores.
 Get 12 credits upfront for instant access to top titles like “Mere Christianity” and “The Case for Christ.”

-Looking for other Christian book recommendations?
+Looking for Christian book recommendations?

 ➡️ Check out our comprehensive list of Christian apologetics books